AKUZWE-Sheja/mysimplecalculator/README.md

 # mysimplecalculator
-This is addition and multiplication of numbers via api
+This is addition and multiplication of numbers